zqfang/GSEApy/README.rst

                             'log2_ratio_of_classes'
       -a, --ascending       Rank metric sorting order.
 If the -a flag was chosen, then ascending equals to True.
 Default: False.
+      -t , --top-graph      Plot graphs for top sets of each phenotype.
+Default:
+                            20
        -s , --seed           Number of random seed.
 Default: None